 Dr. Graves received her master’s degree in educational psychology and doctorate in school psychology from Indiana University.
-She is a Nationally Certified School Psychologist and has 15 years of experience working directly with children and adolescents in various capacities.
+She is a Nationally Certified School Psychologist and has 15 years of experience working directly with children and adolescents and adults in various capacities.

 Martinez, R. S., Aricak, O. T., Graves, M. N., Peters, J., & Nellis, L. (2010).
 Changes in perceived social support and socioemotional adjustment across the elementary to middle school transition.
 Journal of Youth and Adolescence. doi: 10.1007/s 10964-010-9572-z

 Martinez, R. S., Graves, M. N., & Heckman, D. (2008).
 School-university partnerships: Marshalling local resources for RTI implementation.
 Communiqué, 36 (6).

 Graves, M. N., & Martínez, R. S. (2009).
 A comprehensive look at learning disabilities.
 In Clauss-Ehlers, Caroline S. (Ed.).
 The Encyclopedia of Cross Cultural School Psychology.
 New York, NY: Springer Publishing.

 Graves, M. N., & Martínez, R. S. (2006).
 IDEIA 2004: Update and implications for school psychologists in Indiana.
 Indiana Association of School Psychologists Newsletter.
 Graves, M.N.